 What I’m listening to: Hymns Without Words, Jon Schmidt

 Food blogging can be a funny profession at times.
 Once, I had someone unsubscribe from my newsletter, citing that my recipes are “too healthy.”
-Pastor Alaska, in the humorous and encouraging way that only Pastor Alaska can, was quick to suggest that it was probably the quinoa recipes that had scared them off.
+It was probably the quinoa recipes that had scared them off.
 Bless their heart.
 That same week, I got another comment that my recipes “aren’t healthy enough.”
 Bless their heart, too.
 Truly, I am thankful.
 I decided right then and there, that if I’m getting comments on both ends of the health spectrum, that I’m probably just exactly where I want to be as a food writer and recipe developer.

 I’m about honest, wholesome food from scratch for the family table.
 What you see here on the blog is what my family of five in Alaska is actually eating.
 I post healthy recipes often (while fully acknowledging that each person defines healthy differently) – some gluten free, some meatless or even vegan, some dairy free, some low calorie – not because I’m striving to be any of those things in particular, but because the dishes are delicious and approachable, and they are recipes I enjoy and am willing to stand behind.
 There are many other outstanding bloggers out there developing recipes in the specific areas I mentioned above because those are their areas of expertise.